vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Issues/SceneView/OnSceneGUI ScriptableObject.md

-## OnSceneGUI not called - Scriptable Object
+## OnSceneGUI not called: Scriptable Object
 ### Description
 [Editor.OnSceneGUI](https://docs.unity3d.com/ScriptReference/Editor.OnSceneGUI.html) is not called for editors of ScriptableObjects.